harness/developer-hub/release-notes/continuous-delivery.md

 TBD commenting out until I hear back from RG https://harness.atlassian.net/browse/CDS-77450?focusedCommentId=568839

 - Added support for Post Prod Rollback for ASG deployment types.
 For these Services, a Rollback to the previous version can be triggered from the Services Dashboard.
 For more information, go to [Rollback Deployments](https://developer.harness.io/docs/continuous-delivery/manage-deployments/rollback-deployments).
-This feature is currently behind the Feature Flag `POST_PROD_ROLLBACK`.
-Please contact Harness Support to enable.
-(CDS-77450, CDS-76352)

 -->